mr-superonion/FPFS/README.md

-`FPFS` is a perturbation-based shear estimator: It uses the leading order perturbations of shear (a vector perturbation) and noise (a tensor perturbation) to construct shear estimator and revise noise bias revision terms, respectively.
+`FPFS` is a perturbation-based shear estimator: It uses the leading order perturbations of shear (a vector perturbation) and noise (a tensor perturbation) to construct shear estimator and correct noise bias, respectively.
 It is a passive shear estimator: We do not repeatedly distort each observed galaxy to obtain the responses of the galaxy properties to a shear distortion;
 instead, the responses are derived using the analytical shear responses of a set